Go to: ROMEGREECEFORTHCOMING MOVIES HAIL SHAKESPEARE!

 ULTIMATE HERO Steve Reeves in a decent full-screen print of Hercules Unchained and The Giant of Marathon (widescreen), plus Gordon Scott in Samson & the Seven Miracles of the World.
 FIRE MONSTERS AGAINST THE SON OF HERCULES Maciste goes prehistoric, as played by the rarely seen bodybuilder Reg Lewis.

-HERCULES IN NEW YORK Young, super-pumped Arnold Schwartzenegger stars as the demigod dropped into modern New York in this comedy from 1970.
+HERCULES IN NEW YORK Young Schwartzenegger stars as the demigod dropped into modern New York in this comedy from 1970.
 Features Arnold’s original audio track.
-HERCULES / ADVENTURES OF HERCULES Lou Ferrigno stars in two eye-popping 1980s revivals of the Sword & Sandal genre.

 JAIL BAIT At 26, Steve Reeves made his screen debut as a police detective in this 1954 Ed Wood Z-movie classic.
 Reeves sheds his shirt...and speaks his lines undubbed!
 SANDOKAN THE GREAT Steve Reeves plays the rebel warlord Sandokan, outwitting the British in the headhunter-infested swamps of the Malay jungle.